refinedev/refine/documentation/docs/api-reference/mui/components/buttons/edit.md

 > `resourceNameOrRouteName` prop is deprecated.
 Use `resource` prop instead.

-It is used to redirect the app to the `/edit` endpoint of the given resource name.
+`resourceNameOrRouteName` is used to redirect the app to the `/edit` endpoint of the given resource name.
 By default, the app redirects to a URL with `/edit` defined by the name property of resource object.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;